-Seductively beautiful and perfectly placed in the heart of the Mediterranean, Sicily has been luring passersby since the time of legends.
-The land of Scylla, Charybdis and the Cyclops has been praised by poets from Homer to Virgil and prized by the many ancient cultures - Phoenicians, Carthaginians, Romans and Greeks - whose bones lie buried here.
+Seductively beautiful and perfectly placed in the Mediterranean, Sicily has been luring passersby since the time of legends.
+The land of the Cyclops has been praised by poets from Homer to Virgil and prized by the many ancient cultures - Phoenicians, Carthaginians, Elymians, Romans and Greeks - whose bones lie buried here.
 Whether in the classical perfection of Agrigento's Concordia temple, the monumental rubble of Selinunte's columns or the rare grace of a dancing satyr statue rescued from Mazara del Vallo's watery depths, reminders of bygone civilisations are everywhere.